mozilla/guardduty-multi-account-manager/README.md

   [GuardDuty Member Account IAM Role](cloudformation/guardduty-member-account-role.yml) information.
 In order to deploy this service
   [follow the instructions in the README](https://github.com/mozilla/cloudformation-cross-account-outputs#deploy-the-infrastructure) which explains how.
+  * Make sure that in Step 1 and 2 you deploy each template in only one region.
+These resources shouldn't be deployed multiple times in an AWS account.
-Make sure that in Step 3, you deploy the `cloudformation-sns-emission-consumer.yml` in every region that you want to allow your GuardDuty members to potentially deploy the GuardDuty member role in.
+  * Make sure that in Step 3, you deploy the `cloudformation-sns-emission-consumer.yml` template in every region that you want to allow your GuardDuty members to potentially deploy the GuardDuty member role in.
 For example, in the included [`guardduty-member-account-role.yml`](cloudformation/guardduty-member-account-role.yml), it assumes that you'll have deployed `cloudformation-sns-emission-consumer.yml`